Experimental Validation of Chemical Hypotheses

 Introduction

 Chemistry is an experimental science, and the validation of chemical hypotheses is essential for the progress of the field.
-A chemical hypothesis is a proposed explanation for a chemical phenomenon, and it can be tested by performing experiments that are designed to provide evidence for or against the hypothesis.
+A chemical hypothesis is a proposed explanation for a chemical phenomenon, and it can be tested by performing experiments designed to provide evidence for or against the hypothesis.

 Basic Concepts